soumya-m-k/markdown-tutorial/README.md

 To create headings use #(hashtag) symbol.
 The number # symbols determines heading levels.</br>
 for example : # heading 1, ## heading 2

-**The renderes output look like this**
+**The renders output look like this**
 # Heading 1
 ## Heading 2
 ### Heading3

 - ## paragraph
-To create paragraph use blank line to seperatate line of texts.<br>
+To create paragraph use blank line to separate line of texts.<br>
 **for example:**

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by John Gruber in 2004, Markdown is now one of the world’s most popular markup languages.